The History of Wristwatches

 Pendulum and escapement

-In Europe, the much simpler 24-hour day was in shape, and with it, the 12-hour clock was also uncomplicated.
-It was initially enough to animate a wheel that turned without stopping twice a day around its axis to tell the time.
+In Europe, the much simpler 24-hour day was in shape; with it, the 12-hour clock was also uncomplicated.
+Initially, It was enough to animate a wheel that turned around its axis without stopping twice a day to tell the time.
 Putting the wheel in motion was not difficult: it was enough to wind a weight attached to a cord wrapped around the wheel's axis.
 The problem was to break the system so that it did not unroll suddenly.

-In the thirteenth century, monumental mechanical clocks appeared in Europe, then astronomical clocks for large churches in the fourteenth century.
+In the thirteenth century, monumental mechanical clocks appeared in Europe, and then astronomical clocks for large churches appeared in the fourteenth century.
 Dante also described one of his hor Oges around 1320 in the Divine Comedy.
-Therefore, it was more and more common practice to equip church steeples with clocks, most of them bearing a chime, not only to indicate the time of the village but above all to indicate with precision the time of religious services.
+Therefore, it was more and more common practice to equip church steeples with clocks, most of them bearing a chime, not only to indicate the time of the village but, above all, to indicate with precision the time of religious services.

 These clocks, animated by weights, worked amazingly precisely.
 Unfortunately, we do not know exactly how the first watchmakers succeeded in breaking their clocks with friction escapements to have a stable operation (which would later be achieved by the balance wheel and modern escapements).

-The pendulum was invented in the 16th century by Galileo Galileo Galilei, but it was perfected by the astronomer Christian Huygens who filed a patent application.
+Galileo Galileo Galileo Galilei invented The pendulum in the 16th century, but it was perfected by the astronomer Christian Huygens who filed a patent application.
 Since then, he has been wrongly credited with the invention of the pendulum.
 The idea is brilliant: the pendulum oscillates, and it is only with each tick or tock that the clock's gear can turn one more notch.

 The beginnings of watch production

-However, at the end of the war, a new German watchmaking center developed in the Black Forest, near Lake Titisee, notably with the manufacture, in 1640, of the first wooden clock.
+However, at the war's end, a new German watchmaking center developed in the Black Forest, near Lake Titisee, notably with the manufacture 1640 of the first wooden clock.
 On many farms in the Black Forest, skillful peasants built clocks, taking advantage of the long winter months to earn some money.
 In 1850, a Grand Ducal school of clockmaking was even created in the town of Furtwangen.

 Portable clocks